LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Experimental Settings

-\paragraph{Evaluation} In our experiments, we employed GPT-4 \citep{achiam2023gpt} for column reasoning, enabling LLM-TabFlow to capture complex inter-column relationships effectively.
-To ensure a robust evaluation, we generated {\it ten} synthetic datasets using each trained tabular generation method.
+For the data generation tasks, to ensure a robust evaluation, we generated {\it ten} synthetic datasets using each trained tabular generation method.
+And we report mean and standard deviation metrics from 10 sampling runs using the best-validated model.
 Each synthetic dataset was then used to train task-specific models---specifically, an XGBoost classifier in our experiments---for downstream tasks such as prediction.
-We then calculated the mean and standard deviation of the results.